Where to Stay in Istanbul First Time: Best Areas

 Read More:

-Overall, Sultanahmet is the best area to stay in Istanbul for first-time visitors due to its close proximity to Istanbul’s top tourist attractions.
+Overall, Sultanahmet is the best place in Istanbul for first-time visitors due to its close proximity to top attractions.
 If you stay here, you will be located in the middle of action, within walking distance to the most famous sights, as well as many restaurants, bars, and shops.

 Hopefuly, after reading this post, you will know where to stay in Istanbul for the first time, all you need to do is book your accommodation and ready to go!